Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 Mutations are how a good cat becomes an elite cat.
 The breeding system gives you stats and abilities, but the run-defining swing comes from a short list the community has tested into S-tier.
 Six mutations carry the meta.
 Most of the other 200 are filler, and a handful actively brick a run.

-This guide ranks the heritable mutations from the 208-entry catalog and shows you how to chase the picks you want through breeding, furniture, and the Mutation room stat.
+This guide ranks the heritable mutations from the 208-entry catalog and shows you how to chase the picks you want under the current Mewgenics 1.1 breeding economy.
+The acquisition rules changed substantially in 1.1; the rankings did not.

 Three Mutation Categories